 Lung, head and neck cancer are the leading cause of cancer death and the most psychologically distressing cancer, respectively; both are largely tobacco induced.
 The Lung, Head and Neck Cancer (LHN) Program moves basic science findings to clinical practice, exemplified by the discovery of predictive biomarkers to guide therapeutic strategies, early detection and prevention advances and the use of genetic models of cancer to understand the biology of these malignancies.

-The LHN Program is comprised of 31 full and 22 associate members with interests in smoking cessation, biomarkers and early detection, epithelial carcinogenesis, tumor genetics and biology, chemoprevention, and therapy.
+Our researchers are interested in smoking cessation, biomarkers and early detection, epithelial carcinogenesis, tumor genetics and biology, chemoprevention, and therapy.

 Our goal in the Lung, Head and Neck (LHN) Program is to translate fundamental scientific research discoveries into preventive and therapeutic interventions and thereby decrease the incidence and mortality of lung, head and neck cancer.